mawinkler/playground-one/docs/getting-started/life-cycle.md

 1. Initialize with

     ```sh
-    pgo --init all
+    $ pgo --init all
     ```

     This will prepare all available configurations.
 No changes done in the clouds yet.
 You only need to init once after cloning the repository.

-2. To create the Network run
+2. To create the VPC run

     ```sh
-    pgo --apply vpc
+    $ pgo --apply vpc
     ```

     This will create your VPC in the configured region (see `config.yaml`)

+3. To create the Network run

+    ```sh
+    $ pgo --apply nw
+    ```

+    This will create your network in the configured vpc

-3. Create Virtual Instances and/or Kubernetes Clusters with demo workload
+4. Create Virtual Instances and/or Kubernetes Clusters with demo workload

     EC2 instances:

     ```sh
-    pgo --apply ec2
+    $ pgo --apply ec2
     ```

     EKS cluster:

     ```sh
-    pgo --apply eks
+    $ pgo --apply eks
     ```

     The default workload (Container Security, Trivy, and vulnerable apps) are deployed automatically.